 - Provide direction for knowledge transfer, so that staff transitions are smooth and seamless

-How Do You Write an SOP Document?
+How do you write an SOP Document?

 Writing SOPs takes time and extensive input from employees at all levels.
 It also requires verifying instructions’ accuracy and several iterations before signing off.
 Once completed, it becomes a living document that’s used frequently throughout the business as a reference guide.

-When writing SOPs, it’s easy to use words that are familiar to the writer, but not necessarily to the reader.
+When writing SOPs, it’s easy to use words that are familiar to the writer but not necessarily to the reader.
 Whether short or more complex, SOPs should be written with the reader in mind.
-They should be clear and easy to understand by anyone reading them, to avoid misinterpretation that could cause mishap.
+They should be clear and easy to understand by anyone reading them, to avoid misinterpretation that could cause mishaps.
 An SOP should include internal audiences — those within the organization such as employees and contractors, as well as external audiences — those that the organization interacts with such as customers and clients.

 You can find examples of SOPs in two formats — technical and managerial.
 They can vary in length, detail, and appearance, based on business needs.
 Both formats can be organized by department, manager, function, or asset.
 SOPs can be produced in several forms — a hard-copy document, internal website, slide presentation, or any other method that shares the information quickly and easily.
-Regardless of format, style, or medium used, contents should be inclusive and sensitive to diverse populations, as well as designed to meet ADA & WCAG accessibility requirements.
+Regardless of format, style, or medium used, content should be inclusive and sensitive to diverse populations, as well as designed to meet ADA & WCAG accessibility requirements.